Utility maximization with addictive consumption habit formation in incomplete semimartingale markets: Introduction

-The first mathematical difficulty is the extra integral $\mathbb{E}\Big[\int_{0}^{T}e^{\int_{0}^{t}(\delta_{v}-\alpha_{v})dv}yY_{t}dt\Big]$, for which $\mathcal{Y}(y)$ is not the appropriate dual space to show the existence of the optimal solution for the above optimization problem.
-However, it can still remind us to invoke the general treatment of random endowment developed by \textit{Cvitanic, Schachermayer and Wang} \cite{Cvitanic}, \textit{Karatzas and {\v{Z}}itkovi\'{c}} \cite{KarZit03} and \textit{{\v{Z}}itkovi\'{c}} \cite{Zit05}.
-Their work requires another extension of the set $\mathcal{M}$, which is now considered as the set of equivalent local martingale measures, to the set $\mathcal{D}$ of bounded finitely additive measures.
-Nevertheless, their approach is inadequate to deal with the first term of the dual problem, when the conditional integral part $\mathbb{E}\Big[\int_{t}^{T}e^{\int_{t}^{s}(\delta_{v}-\alpha_{v})dv}yY_{s}ds\Big|\mathcal{F}_{t}\Big]$ in the conjugate function $\mathit{V}$ is taken into account.
-The analysis becomes more complicated since the conditional expectation is not well defined under finitely additive measures and the primal optimizer will possibly depends on the singular part of some finitely additive measures.\\
+The first mathematical difficulty is the extra integral $\mathbb {E} [\int_{0}^{T}e^{\int_{0}^{t}(\delta_{v}-\alpha_{v})\,dv}Y_{t}\,dt ]$, from which we can see that $\mathcal{Y}(y)$ is not the appropriate space to show the existence of the optimal dual solution.
+However, it still reminds us to invoke the general treatment of random endowment developed by Cvitanic, Schachermayer and Wang~\cite{Cvitanic}, Karatzas and {\v{Z}}itkovi{\'c} \cite{KarZit03} and {\v{Z}}itkovi{\'c} \cite {Zit05}.
+They proposed another extension of the set $\mathcal{M}$, which is now considered as the set of equivalent local martingale measures, to the set $\mathcal{D}$ of bounded finitely additive measures.
+Nevertheless, their approach is inadequate to deal with the first term of the dual problem, when the conditional integral part $\mathbb{E} [\int_{t}^{T}e^{\int_{t}^{s}(\delta_{v}-\alpha _{v})\,dv}Y_{s}\,ds |\mathcal{F}_{t} ]$ in the conjugate function $\mathit{V}$ is taken into account.

-In order to avoid the complexity of the path-dependence and difficulties stated above, we propose the novel transformation from the consumption rate process $c_{t}$ to its auxiliary process $\tilde{c}=c_{t}-Z_{t}$, so that the primal utility maximization problem becomes time separable with respect to the process $\tilde{c}_{t}$.
-This substitution idea from $c_{t}$ to $\tilde{c}_{t}$ appeared firstly in the Market Isomorphism result for complete markets by \textit{Schroder and Skiadas} \cite{Schroder01072002}.
+In order to avoid the complexity of the path-dependence, we propose the transform from the consumption rate process $c_{t}$ to the auxiliary process $\tilde{c}_t=c_{t}-Z(c)_t$, so that the primal utility maximization problem becomes time separable with respect to the process $\tilde{c}_{t}$.
+This substitution idea from $c_{t}$ to $\tilde{c}_{t}$ appeared first in the market isomorphism result for complete markets by Schroder and Skiadas \cite{Schroder01072002}.
 And meanwhile, for each equivalent local martingale measure density process $Y\in\mathcal{M}$, we define the auxiliary dual process $\Gamma_{t}$ exactly by